 The Asp: a Toxic CaterpillarThe Asp, also known as a Puss Moth Caterpillar, is a dangerous pest that many people are unaware of since caterpillars and moths are typically seen as harmless.
 The Asp can be found in Texas and other southern states.
-The UT Houston Medical School offers a webpage with more information about these unusual caterpillars including an explanation of why they are a serious health risk.
+The UT Houston Medical School offers information about these unusual caterpillars including an explanation of why they are a serious health risk.

 Update: 1-28-11: Here is a video of an asp.The most frequently reported caterpillar envenomation in Central Texas is by the puss caterpillar or "asp," Megalopyge opercularis.
 This caterpillar is described by patients and physicians as inflicting intense radiating pain.
 The intensity of symptoms may be underestimated leading to undertreatment.
 Adequate treatment protocols have been lacking and those in use are not very successful.